kanaka/mal/process/guide.md

     value of the metadata attribute.
   * `with-meta`: this function takes two arguments.
 The first argument is a mal value and the second argument is another mal value/type to set as metadata.
-A copy of the mal type is returned that has its `meta` attribute set to the second argument.
+A copy of the mal value is returned that has its `meta` attribute set to the second argument.
     Note that when copying a mal function, it is important that the environment and macro attribute are retained.